jiadonglou/Interactive-Lab-Hub/Final Project/README.md

 2. Two Accelerometers
 3. A computer

-We start by placing the two accelerometers on both of the skiis, connected to the pis.
+We start by placing the two accelerometers on both of the skiis.
+Each accelerometer is getting the angle of the skies.
+The angle data and the timestamp is then sent via MQTT to the desktop backend.
+The desktop program will parse the data recieved, automatically merge angles from two Pis, and then save them all in a CSV file.
+The data visualization program will take the angle data and plot them on the graph.
+If the delta of two angles are greater than 10 degrees, the program will determine that the user is not carving and then send that information back to the Pis via MQTT.

 ![](ski.jpg)